 Chinese guests have something extra: their app also becomes a small navigator to virtually navigate the room and find it once they arrive at the hotel.

-Inside the rooms of the hotel of the future there is a "Genius" (practically the voice assistant branded Alibaba) who helps to manage the lights, the curtains, the room temperature, as well as to turn on the TV.
+Inside the rooms of the hotel of the future stands a "Genie" (practically the Alibaba voice assistant) who helps manage the lights, curtains, room temperature, as well as turning on the TV.

-The voice assistant also acts as a concierge, collecting requests from guests including dinner in the room, which will be served by a robot waiter.
+The voice assistant also acts as a concierge, collecting guests' requests including in-room dinner, which will be served by a robot waiter.

 Where are the humans?

-From the hotel they let it be known that it could happen to spend a few days in the structure and not see them around.
-The truth is that there are a few real employees, both to maintain the robots and provide some human warmth.
+The hotel lets you know that it could happen that you spend a few days in the facility and don't see anyone around.
+The truth is that there are a few real employees, both to maintain the robots and provide a little human warmth.

 Time will tell if the FlyZoo will be part of the winning hotel models of the future or only a bizarre leap forward.